topherzee/vr-magic-hands/README.md

 Surf to this URL in your Browser in your VR device.

-Use the Y and B buttons on the controls.
+# BENDING
+Use the trigger to bend teh balls.
+Use the grip button to Throw them.

 ## Start